roscianfrank/roscianfrank.github.io/README.md

 - **_Technologies used:_** Rest Assured, Microservices(Docker), Android/ iOS Applications using Java, Selenium, Gherkin, cross-browser testing, Charles proxy, Fiddler, Cucumber, Jira, Postman and Jenkins, Cucumber.
   <br><br>

+## 💬 Languages

+🇬🇧 **English**: Fluent <br>
+🇮🇳 **Gujarati**: Native <br>
+🇮🇳 **Hindi**: Native <br>
+<br><br>

+## 👩🏼‍🎓 Education / Certifications

+1.	**Java 10** certified from Test automation university
+2. Certified for BDD with pytest from Test automation university
+3. Certified for Selenium with python from Test automation university
+4. Certified for cypress from Test automation university
+5. Certified for Mobile testing with Appium from LinkedIn learning
+6. Certified for advanced Appium from LinkedIn learning
+7. Certified for VPC networking (AWS) from LinkedIn learning
+8. Certified for Gradle from LinkedIn learning
+9. SEO (Search engine optimization) assessment for web
+10. Selenium Docker grid setup to run a parallel test on AWS in docker
+11. Stakeholder Engagement Best Practices of Fortune 500 Leaders - Certified from Udemy
+12. Scaling test with docker – Certified from Test automation university
+13. Bachelor of Commerce from gujarat university 2003